-The purpose of the Telecommunications and Antenna System Siting Policy is to provide Proponents with a comprehensive set of policies and procedures for the installation of new Telecommunications Facilities and Towers within the City of Kawartha Lakes (the "City").
+The purpose of the Telecommunications and Antenna System Siting Policy is to provide Proponents with a comprehensiveclear set of policies and procedures for the installation of new Telecommunications Facilities and Towers within the City of Kawartha Lakes (the "City").
 The goals and objectives of the policies are designed to:

-- a) promote a wireless telecommunications system within the City that provides appropriate service and capacity levels to business, emergency services, and residents; - b) encourage site selection that promotes compatible land uses by minimizing the visual impact of towers on the surrounding landscape; - c) discourage site selection within or adjacent to sensitive environmental features; - d) provide for public input to the approvals process for area residents, as prescribed by Innovation, Science, and Economic Development (ISED) Canada (formerly Industry Canada) even when a proposal does not meet the requirements established by this policy; and - e) provide development and locational criteria and requirements for new telecommunications towers.
+- a) promote a wireless telecommunications system within the City that provides appropriate service and capacity levels to business, emergency services, and residents; - b) encourage site selection that promotes compatible land uses by minimizinges the number of tower locations and their visual impact of towers on the surrounding landscape; - c) discourage site selection within or adjacent to sensitive environmental features; - d) provide for public input to the approvals process for area residents, as prescribed by Innovation, Science, and Economic Development (ISED) Canada (formerly Industry Canada) even, and/or when a proposal does not meet the requirements established by this policy; and - e) provide development and locational criteria and requirements for new telecommunications towers.